 This is definitely a splurge outing, so skip this if you’re on a budget and rather head to one of Copenhagen’s fabulous steakhouses for dinner.

 If you’re wondering what to see in Copenhagen in 3 days then read on.
-However, if you’re lucky enough to be spending at least three days in Copenhagen, here are a few more things to add to your Copenhagen itinerary.
+However, if you’re lucky enough to be spending another day in Copenhagen, here are a few more things to add to your trip.

 One thing that will make your heart and stomach happy is going on a Danish food tour through Copenhagen!
 Get the best of both worlds as you see Copenhagen’s sights and scenes, and fill up on tasty traditional snacks!

 There are many different food tours to choose from.
 You can go on a Copenhagen walking tour of foodie heaven.
-This tour will see you walking from one place to the next as you literally eat your way through the city!
 Learn more about Danish food and the secret to how they get it to taste so delicious!

 While we’ve added a couple of the top castles to our Copenhagen itinerary already, there are just so many of these grand palaces to see!

-When you only have three days in Copenhagen, you’ve got to pick your favorites, but if you manage to prolong your stay, you could easily see them all.
+When you only have three days in Copenhagen, you’ve got to pick your favourites, but if you manage to prolong your stay, you could easily see them all.

 The Rosenborg Castle is a 17th-century palace that was built for Christian IV.
 The castle is home to one of Copenhagen’s oldest Royal Gardens and is decorated with lavish artwork and statues.